Washington’s National Merit Scholarship semifinalists named; Seattle’s Lakeside tops list

-Washington's semifinalists, along with 16,000 others across the nation, had the highest scores on the 2017 PSAT taken by 1.6 million high schooljuniors last year.
+Washington's semifinalists, along with 16,000 others across the nation, had the highest scores on the 2017 PSAT taken by 1.6 million high school juniors last year.

 Seattle’s Lakeside School had more National Merit Scholarship program semifinalists — 37 seniors — than any other Washington school this year, followed by Interlake High School in Bellevue, Skyline High School in Sammamish and Redmond High School.